jasny/http-message/README.md

 Jasny HTTP Message is a no-nonsence implementation, that can be used with any framework or library.

 The focus of the library is to behave as expected, without unwanted and unexpected side effects.
-A prime example of this is how [`parsing the body`](#parsed-body) is implemented.
+A good example of this is how [parsing the body](#parsed-body) is implemented.

 Using the library in it's basic form is kept as simple as possible.
 You only to deal with a subset of all available classes, unless you need to customize.